Cotalker/documentation/docs/documentation/automation/bots/ccjs-manual.md

 ## Overview {#overview}

-With the _Custom Javascript Code_ stage-bot, you can add extra customization to your routines.
+With the _Custom JavaScript Code_ stage-bot, you can add extra customization to your routines.
 This powerful tool runs safely in a sandboxed _node.js_ environment with the ability to extract, process, and return data for use in the rest of your routine.

 Simply add your Javascript code into the **source code** field in the stage-bot's settings panel: